paulthegeek/nota_bene/README.md

 ## Getting Started

-After you have cloned this repo, please follow these steps:
+After you have cloned this repo, please set up the application by running:

 `npm install`

 After setting up, you can run the application using node: